 Did Adam and Eve Go to Heaven

-You’re stepping into a fascinating theological debate when considering whether Adam and Eve went to heaven.
+When considering whether Adam and Eve went to heaven, you’re stepping into a fascinating theological debate.
 Some argue their repentance was essential for salvation, while others believe God’s grace alone could grant them entry.

 The Bible provides indirect clues, like the garments of skin and the promise of redemption through Jesus Christ, which suggest deeper meanings.
 Did their ultimate fate entirely hinge on repentance, faith, or something else?